 Sepsis awareness is more crucial than ever, as recent research reveals the relationship between Covid-19 and sepsis is closer than first thought.
 Recent research reveals that 1 in 12 people hospitalised with Covid-19 are at risk of developing sepsis.
 In addition, both sepsis and Covid-19 trigger a disproportionate immune response, as well as sharing symptoms such as fever spikes, breathlessness and muscle pain, meaning there is a real risk of people confusing the signs.

 Dr. Ron Daniels, CEO and founder of the UK Sepsis Trust said: “There’s a huge lack of awareness about sepsis, which is likely to be worsened by the COVID-19 pandemic.
-To save lives demands both an aware public and switched-on health professionals – symptoms can vary hugely so communication is key.
+To save lives demands both an aware public and health professionals who ‘think sepsis’ – symptoms can vary hugely so communication is key.
 We’re hoping that these resources will help to increase the public’s knowledge about this devastating condition in an engaging way.”

 Lead partner and long-term UKST collaborator, Iceland Foods Charitable Foundation (IFCF), co-developed and provided significant funds towards the development of the Sepsis Savvy concept and resources.
 Tarsem Dhaliwal, CEO of Iceland Foods and Trustee of IFCF, said: “When it comes to saving lives from sepsis we know awareness is key.
 That’s why we’re delighted to have been involved with Sepsis Savvy from the start and, of course, to be one of the first organisations to sign up!
 The short film and game make it easy for us to educate our colleagues about sepsis and the signs to look out for and, crucially, it’s free and really easy to implement.
 We’re encouraging other like-minded companies to get involved too – if we all play our part, we can save even more lives.”